ananda-lye/openshift-local-gpu-passthrough/README.md

 ### For Fully Air-Gapped Hosts:

-Copy these files into a removable media:
+Copy these files from the internet mirror into a removable media:
 - crc binary
 - pull secret
 - ~/.crc directory (see below for rsync steps)